WFGX: History

 On February 22, 2006, News Corporation announced that it would launch a new network called MyNetworkTV, which would be operated by Fox Television Stations and its syndication division Twentieth Television.
 Sinclair opted to affiliate several of its stations (including WFGX) with the new programming service, which launched on September 5, 2006.

-WFGX discontinued regular programming on its analog signal, over UHF channel 35, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 50.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 35.
+WFGX discontinued regular programming on its analog signal, over UHF channel 35, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 35.

 At the same time, WFGX increased its digital signal to 1 million watts (equivalent to 5 million watts in analog), which was enough to provide a good signal to viewers in Pensacola.
 However, it was still practically unviewable on the Alabama side of the market.
-In July 2010, WFGX's digital transmitter was moved from Gulf Breeze, Florida to WEAR's tower east of Rosinton.
+In July 2010, WFGX's digital transmitter was moved from Gulf Breeze, Florida, to WEAR's tower east of Rosinton, Alabama.
 With the same power output at the new location, it is now able to offer a signal comparable to those of the other full-powered stations in the market.
-Within two months, the station began offering a high definition signal over-the-air for the first time.
+Within two months, the station began offering a high definition signal over-the-air for the first time, and the transmitter move allowed Sinclair to invoke must-carry status on the Alabama side of the market for the station in order to also carry WEAR through retransmission consent.

-WFGX runs some programming from Sinclair's Stadium network, mainly local sporting events that are part of the network's national schedule (it otherwise airs on WPMI-DT3).

 Newscasts

-In 1996, WFGX began producing nightly newscasts at 6:30 and 9:00 p.m. called Emerald Coast News originating from its original studios on Beach Drive in Fort Walton Beach.
+In 1996, WFGX began producing nightly newscasts at 6:30 and 9 p.m. called Emerald Coast News originating from its original studios on Beach Drive in Fort Walton Beach.
 Each broadcast aired for 30 minutes and stories on the newscasts specifically focused on Okaloosa County, Florida, helping to provide better coverage for WEAR.
 On December 11, 1998, Emerald Coast News was canceled by WFGX.

-On August 12, 2013, sister station WEAR-TV began producing a weeknight-only, half-hour prime time newscast at 9:00 p.m. for WFGX.
-The newscast competes with Fox affiliate WALA-TV (channel 10)'s long established, dominant and hour-long 9:00 p.m. newscast, but due to WEAR's Pensacola focus, provides some differing content from WALA's Mobile-centric news operation.
+On August 12, 2013, sister station WEAR-TV began producing a weeknight-only, half-hour prime time newscast at 9 p.m. for WFGX.
+The newscast competes with Fox affiliate WALA-TV (channel 10)'s long established, dominant and hour-long 9 p.m. newscast, but due to WEAR's Pensacola focus, provides some differing content from WALA's Mobile-centric news operation.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Cable and satellite coverage

-For most of its history, WFGX was unavailable to cable customers on the Alabama side of the market, largely because its analog signal could not be seen at all in that area.
-Comcast's Mobile system did not carry WFGX until October 2010.
-Eventually, with the transmitter move to the WEAR tower, Sinclair was able to claim must-carry with retransmission consent, requiring cable providers to carry WFGX as a condition of carrying WEAR, and it was added to most market providers.